Mental health inequality: Ethnic and racial disparities and predictors

-LGBTQ disparities and predictors
+LGBTQ+ disparities and predictors

 Sexuality plays a large role in the prediction of mental illnesses and overall mental health.
 Those who identify as lesbian, gay, bisexual, transgender, and/or queer have a higher risk of having mental health issues, most likely as a result of the continued discrimination and victimization they receive at the hands of others.
+In fact, a 2017 study found that states who had same-sex marriage laws that were supportive, had lower rates of suicide among adolescents that states that had unsupportive laws.

 Members of this population are confronted with derogatory and hateful comments, whether through face-to-face communication or through social media, which affects their self-worth and confidence, leading to anxiety, depression, thoughts of suicide, suicide attempts, and suicide.
 These mental health effects are most commonly seen among adolescents, however, they are also prevalent among adults of all ages.
-The sources of discrimination and victimization that the LGBTQ population suffers from can be both external and internal.
-While parts of society today are not accepting of the LGBTQ community and make public statements to advertise their discontent, an identifying LGBTQ can also have low confidence and a lack of self-worth that furthers these negative mental health effects.
+When Covid-19 hit the US, many people used social media to communicate.
+Although it was good for the majority of the population to still find connection, LGBTQ+ youth and emerging adults were beginning to experience higher rates of mental health issues due to social disconnection and cyber-bullying.
+The sources of discrimination and victimization that the LGBTQ+ population suffers from can be both external and internal.
+While parts of society today are not accepting of the LGBTQ+ community and make public statements to advertise their discontent, an identifying LGBTQ+ can also have low confidence and a lack of self-worth that furthers these negative mental health effects.